Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

 -  store pcaps where :ref:`soc` can find them
 -  provide a hyperlink for you to view all alerts and logs in :ref:`hunt`

-In addition to viewing alerts and logs in :ref:`hunt`, you can also find NIDS alerts in :ref:`alerts` and all logs in :ref:`kibana`.
+In addition to viewing alerts and logs in :ref:`hunt`, you can also find NIDS alerts in :ref:`alerts` and all logs in :ref:`dashboards` and :ref:`kibana`.

 Configuration
 -------------